 Precautions are taken during surgery to reduce the risk of blood clot formation, including compression stockings on the lower legs and sequential compression devices.
 These devices decrease venous pooling in the lower legs during surgery.
 If additional risk factors are identified which place a patient at increased risk of developing venous thromboembolism, surgery may not be recommended.
 It is also important for patients to begin mobilizing early after surgery.
 Walking short distances after liposuction also increases blood flow and decreases risk of complications.

 It is important to begin fasting at midnight prior to surgery.
-Your appointment details will be provided in advance regarding the date and location to present for surgery at 199 Avenue Road.
+Your appointment details will be provided in advance regarding the date and location to present for surgery.